 A partial denture is a cost-effective option, but we find that many patients prefer not to have a denture for just one tooth.
 Dentures can feel bulky, be difficult to tolerate, and can make it difficult to eat or speak properly.
 Initial tooth replacement cost of dental implant can be relatively high when compared to dentures.
 However, according to British Health Foundation is now regarded as more cost effective options in the longer run.

 Dental implants can improve confidence and appearance.
 They allow people who have missing teeth to be able to smile, speak, and chew well and comfortably.
 Implants can restore the natural smile creating increased reassurance and spontaneity of expression.

 How will the implant be placed?

 First, the implant, which looks like a screw or cylinder, is placed into your jaw.
-Over the next two to six months, the implant and the bone are allowed to bond together to form an anchor for your artificial tooth.
-During this time, a temporary tooth replacement option can be worn over the implant site.
+Over the next two to six months, the implant and the bone can bond to form an anchor for your artificial tooth.
+A temporary tooth replacement option can be worn over the implant site during this time.

 Often, a second step of the procedure is necessary to uncover the implant and attach an extension.
 This temporary healing cap completes the foundation on which your new tooth will be placed.
-Your gums will be allowed to heal for a couple of weeks following this procedure.
+Your gums can heal for a couple of weeks following this procedure.

-There are some implant systems (one-stage) that do not require this second step.
+Some implant systems (one-stage) do not require this second step.
 These systems use an implant which already has the extension piece attached.
-Your periodontist will advise you on which system is best for you.
+Your periodontist will advise you on which method is best for you.

-Every case is different, and some of these steps can be combined when conditions permit.
+Every case is different, and some steps can be combined when conditions permit.
 Your dental professional will work with you to determine the best treatment plan.